-The Company's return on assets (ROA) for the financial year ending 31 December 2018 was (110.66%) (for 2017: (53.54%).
+The Company's return on assets (ROA) for financial year ending 31 December 2019 was (108.26) % (2018: (110.66) %).

 1.7 Non-Material, Proprietary or Confidential Information

 This document has been prepared to satisfy the Pillar III disclosure requirements set out in the CRR.
 The Company does not seek any exemption from disclosure on the basis of materiality or on the basis of proprietary or confidential information.